microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/insights-list-used.md

 Calculated insight that includes a list of documents the user has viewed or modified.

-For the signed-in user:
+For the _signed-in user_:
 - This method includes documents that the user has modified; see [example 1](#example-1-return-documents-that-user-has-modified) below.
-- Using an `$orderby` query parameter on the **lastAccessedDateTime** property returns the most recently viewed documents that the user may or may not have modified; see [example 2](#example-2-return-the-most-recently-viewed-documents-that-user-may-or-may-not-have-modified).
+- Using an `$orderby` query parameter on the **lastAccessedDateTime** property returns the most recently viewed documents that the user may or may not have modified; see [example 2](#example-2-return-the-most-recently-viewed-documents-that-the-signed-in-user-may-or-may-not-have-modified).

-For other users, this method includes only documents that the user has modified.
+For _other users_, this method includes only documents that the user has modified.

 ## Permissions